javierlopeza/datos-coronavirus-chile/.github/NEW_INFORME_ISSUE.md

 ---
-title: A new Informe EPI was published
+title: New Informe EPI published
 ---
-This bot has discovered that a new Informe EPI was published today.
+A new Informe EPI was just published.